Katiedid7/Quad-Fusion-Docs/supported-printers/cr-10s.md

 This guide will go through the process of hooking up your QuadFusion to Creality's CR-10S printer.

 {% hint style="warning" %}
-The QuadFusion and the company M3D have no affiliation with the CR-10S or its company.
+There is no affiliation between M3D/The QuadFusion and Creality 3D/The CR-10.
 {% endhint %}

 ## Mechanically